20250813_13105622-960x1149

 What is included in this tour?Items that are included in the cost of tour price.

-• 4 nights in a ger
+• 5 nights in gers

-• 8 nights in tents
+• 9 nights in tents

-• Horse with full tack and equipment
+• Horse with full tack

 • Camel ride

-• Travel insurance that includes high-risk sports
+• Travel insurance including high-risk sports coverage

 What is not included in this tour?Items that are not included in the cost of tour price.

-• Flight tickets to and from Ulaanbaatar
+• Flights to and from Ulaanbaatar

 • Meals in Ulaanbaatar